lenaburdick/lenaburdick.github.io/nbc-excel.md

 <img width="1415" alt="NBC_Excel_SeasonInfo" src="https://github.com/user-attachments/assets/c0a349b5-2586-4efb-82b5-cfc2fbfa79f9" />

 </details><br/>
 Each show has its own sheet titled "[Show Name] Season Info".
 These data came from .csv files scraped from Wikipedia tables.
 Some data had to be cleaned and formatted for consistency.
+For more information on how this data was collected and prepared, see [Data Collection & Cleaning](/nbc-datamethods.md) <a href="/nbc-datamethods.md">Data Collection & Cleaning</a>.